Uralkali: Recent news

 In December 2021, Uralkali bought UPI Norte, Brazilian holding and shareholder of FertGrow S.A., local major distributor of fertilizers.

 In December 2021, Uralkali-Invest of Uralkali made a buyback of 3,4% of equity shares of Uralchem.
 By the beginning of 2022, the total of 22.36% of Uralkali voting shares is on the balance of Uralkali-Invest.
-Before in 2021, the investment division of Uralkali has also acquired 18,5% of equity capital of Uralchem from Dmitry Lobiak, Mazepin`s business partner.
+Before in 2021, the investment division of Uralkali has also acquired 18,5% of equity capital of Uralchem from Dmitry Lobiak, Mazepin's business partner.

-In February 2022, as a consequence of the 2022 Russian invasion of Ukraine, Haas removed the branding of its sponsor Uralkali from its cars and equipment, before eventually terminating Uralkali's sponsorship contract, as well as Mazepin's driver contract, which was based on the Uralkali deal, in March.

 Owners and top management

 By 2000, Dmitry Rybolovlev gained complete control over Uralkali, consolidating over 50% of the shares.
-By October 2006, he became Chairman of the Board of Directors and in June 2010 owned approximately 65.5% of the company's shares.
+By October 2006, he became chairman of the board of directors and in June 2010 owned approximately 65.5% of the company's shares.
 In early 2011, Rybolovlev disposed of his shares.

 As of April 2011, the company was owned by the following Russian businessmen: Suleyman Kerimov (25%), Alexander Nesis (17.7%), Filaret Galchev (15%), and Alexander Mamut (3.5%), while all other shares were in free float.

-At the end of December 2013, 21.75% of the company's shares were held by Mikhail Prokhorov’s ONEXIM Group, 19.99% by Dmitry Mazepin’s Uralchem, 12.5% by the Chinese Chengdong Investment Corporation, and the rest was in free float.
+At the end of December 2013, 21.75% of the company's shares were held by Mikhail Prokhorov's ONEXIM Group, 19.99% by Dmitry Mazepin's Uralchem, 12.5% by the Chinese Chengdong Investment Corporation, and the rest was in free float.
 On 23 December 2013, Dmitry Osipov, the former deputy board chairman of Uralchem, was appointed chief executive officer of the company.

+Since September 2017, Vitaly Lauk has been the Technical Director and member of the management board of the company.
 As of 7 March 2018, the shareholding structure of PJSC Uralkali was as follows: 5.23% shares were in free float, 20% were owned by Rinsoco Trading Co.
 Limited (registered in Cyprus and controlled by Dmitry Lobyak), 20.1% belonged to Uralchem (controlled by Dmitry Mazepin), and 54.77% were quasi-treasury shares (on the balance of the subsidiary Uralkali-Technology).

-Vitaly Lauk was appointed as CEO of Uralkali effective 4 December 2020.
-Since September 2017, Vitaly Lauk has been the Technical Director and member of the Management Board of the company.
+Since December 2020, 81.47% of shares belong to the holding Uralchem.
+Vitaly Lauk was appointed as CEO of Uralkali as part of acquisition by new major shareholder effective on 4 December 2020.